nasa/Common-Metadata-Repository/ingest-app/api_docs.md

 The concept id header allows specifying the [concept id](#concept-id) to use when saving a concept.
 This should normally not be sent by clients.
 The CMR should normally generate the concept id.
 The header Concept-Id is an alias for Cmr-Concept-Id.

+#### <a name="validate-keywords-header"></a> Cmr-Validate-Keywords Header

+If this header is set to true then ingest will validate that collection keywords match [known keywords from GCMD KMS](http://gcmd.nasa.gov/learn/keyword_list.html).
+The following fields are validated.

+* Platforms - short name and long name
+* Instruments - short name and long name
+* Projects - short name and long name
+* Science Keywords - category, topic, term, variable level 1, variable level 2, variable level 3.

+Note that when multiple fields are present the combination of keywords are validated to match a known combination.

 #### <a name="user-id"></a> User-Id Header

 The user id header allows specifying the user-id to use when saving or deleting a collection concept.
 This header is currently ignored for granule concepts.
 If user-id header is not specified, user id is retrieved using the token supplied during the ingest.